MicrosoftDocs/win32/desktop-src/shell/how-to-register-an-executable-control-panel-item-registration-.md

 ---
-Description: 'For Control Panel items that are implemented as .exe files, no special exports or message handling is required.
-Any .exe file can be registered as a command object to appear with an entry point in the Control Panel folder.'
+Description: For Control Panel items that are implemented as .exe files, no special exports or message handling is required.
+Any .exe file can be registered as a command object to appear with an entry point in the Control Panel folder.
-title: How to Register Executable Control Panel Items
+title: How to Register Executable Control Panel Items ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # How to Register Executable Control Panel Items